monome/docs/docs/crow/index.md

 We don't want to box in your creativity, but here are a few (second, third, fourth) ways to approach crow:

-- If you have a **norns**, crow integrates seamlessly as a CV and [ii](/docs/modular/ii) interface.
+- **norns**: crow integrates seamlessly as a CV and [ii](/docs/modular/ii) interface.
 On October 1st 2019, we released an [update](https://monome.org/docs/norns/#update) that allows scripts to communicate with crow.
 See the full [crow studies](norns) for a complete guide.

-- If you have a **computer**, you can use your terminal to access [Druid](https://github.com/monome/druid), a small utility for communicating with crow.
+- **computer**: you can use your terminal to access [Druid](https://github.com/monome/druid), a small utility for communicating with crow.
 Druid helps you engage crow in realtime interaction and also upload full scripts (coded in Lua), providing an interactive platform for designing new patterns in a modular synth.

-- If you have a **computer** with **Max 8** or **Ableton Live 9 or 10 Suite (w/ Max for Live)**, we've built a toolkit that helps crow interact deeply with these programs.
+- **Max 8** or **Ableton Live 9 or 10 Suite (w/ Max for Live)**: we've built a toolkit that helps crow interact deeply with these programs.
 Please visit the [Max and Max for Live repo](https://github.com/monome/crow-max) to download the tools and learn more.

 ## Coming home to roost

+Though it is still in progress, please feel free to peruse our [scripting tutorial](https://monome.org/docs/crow/scripting/) and crow's command [reference page](https://monome.org/docs/crow/reference/).

 Here are some possible configurations for crow to settle in happily among your other modular synth modules: